hpl002/Masters_Public/readme.md

 However, despite the abundance of literature that exists on simulation and its application, there is hardly any literature on the intersection of process mining and discrete-event simulation.

 [Discovering simulation models](./resources/literature/discsim_is.pdf)

+### Related works on process mining and simulation

 ### Tooling